What is fieldwork, practicum and internship? Fieldwork is work that takes place outside the classroom to gain practical knowledge

 the internship you want.

 How do I find out about the academic requirements for the practicum or internship?
-Practicum and internship information briefings are held each semester at various
+Practicum and internship information briefings are held each semester at various times.

-who have signed up to receive departmental e-mails.
+signed up to receive departmental e-mails.

 How do the requirements change with regards to practicums and internships for international